indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

   :ref:`oxidized_importer_api_reference` for the new docs.
 Various type references throughout the generated documentation should now link to the new API docs.
+* PyOxidizer now stores persistent artifacts in a per-user *cache* directory.
+  See :ref:`pyoxidizer_cache` for more.

 .. _version_0_13_2: